Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR

-The present study presents a soft-CILQR algorithm, which integrates the CILQR algorithm and the soft-constrained MPC technique developed in \cite{Svr23}.
-We developed the proposed algorithm by using the research of \cite{Wil04} as a reference.
-Our goal was to develop an efficient lane-keeping controller that can generate smooth control actions for autonomous vehicles when functioning under disturbance.
-In this paper, control actions refer to the selection of appropriate vehicle steering angles.
-Because physical limits exist for the steering angle, the bounds of such angles are not relaxed in our algorithm.
-The slack variables are incorporated into the barrier functions for the steering angle and lateral offset constraints in the soft-CILQR solver, thereby enabling this solver to compute stabilizing control inputs when nonsmooth control actions are caused by disturbances.
-Therefore, the main contribution of this study is that it designed a soft-CILQR controller for the lane-keeping control of autonomous vehicles.
-We analyzed the behaviors of the proposed soft-CILQR solver under additive disturbances through numerical experiments by using a linear path-tracking model \cite{Li19, Mat19, Lee19}.
-We also compared the performance of the soft-CILQR and CILQR solvers in the aforementioned experiments.
-Subsequently, vision-based simulations of autonomous driving were performed in TORCS \cite{Wym13} to validate the performance of the proposed soft-CILQR controller in terms of lane-keeping error and steering smoothness for controlled self-driving vehicles.
-Disturbances must be considered in examinations of autonomous driving because they may compromise driving comfort and driving safety.
+In this paper, a control action refers to the selection of an appropriate vehicle steering angle.
+Because the steering angle is physically limited, the bounds of these angles are not relaxed in our algorithm.
+Slack variables are incorporated into the barrier functions for the steering angle and lateral offset constraints in the soft-CILQR solver, thereby enabling the solver to compute stabilizing control inputs when nonsmooth control actions are caused by disturbances.
+Specifically, the contributions of this study are as follows: \begin{enumerate} \item A novel soft-CILQR controller is designed by integrating CILQR and a soft-constrained MPC technique to preserve steering angle stability guarantees for the lane-keeping control of automotive systems under additive disturbances. \item The proposed soft-CILQR algorithm was analyzed and validated by solving corresponding optimization problems and conducting numerical simulations and vision-based autonomous driving experiments in TORCS environments with some challenging scenarios. \end{enumerate}

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 The adopted path-tracking dynamic model is introduced in Section II.
 The proposed soft-CILQR algorithm is described in Section III.
 The experimental results and relevant discussion are provided in Section IV.
 Finally, the conclusions are presented in Section V.